If I’m missing anything, please comment below or message me!

 Joe’s Karting– Indoor go-karts with packages ranging from $15-$40.
 (Must be 14+)

-Mad Cow Paintball– Rental packages from $17-$43/day depending on if you have your own gear or season passes for $160.
+Mad Cow Paintball– Rental packages from $17-$44/day depending on if you have your own gear.

 School of Rock– Music lessons in guitar, drums, vocals, keyboard, and more.
 Then kids are taught to perform in a group to prepare for performances at local venues in town.